 The outcomes and lessons learned will be communicated with the vision of reproducing the positives in the developed and developing world.

-Maria’s green barrier is now installed at Hunters Bar Infant School in Sheffield.
+Maria’s green barrier was installed at Hunters Bar Infant School in Sheffield in October 2019.

 Maria del Carmen Redondo Bermudez